Overview of data loss prevention policies

 For example, you might have a DLP policy that helps you detect the presence of information subject to the Health Insurance Portability and Accountability Act (HIPAA).
 This DLP policy could help protect HIPAA data (the what) across all SharePoint Online sites and all OneDrive for Business sites (the where) by finding any document containing this sensitive information that's shared with people outside your organization (the conditions) and then blocking access to the document and sending a notification (the actions).
 These requirements are stored as individual rules and grouped together as a DLP policy to simplify management and reporting.

-A DLP policy can find and protect sensitive information across Office 365, whether that information is located in Exchange Online, SharePoint Online, or OneDrive for Business.
-You can easily choose to protect all SharePoint sites or OneDrive accounts, just specific sites or accounts, or all mailboxes.
-Note that it's not yet possible to select just the mailboxes of specific users.
+A DLP policy can find and protect sensitive information across Office 365, whether that information is located in Exchange Online, SharePoint Online, OneDrive for Business, or Microsoft Teams.
+You can choose to protect content in Exchange email, Microsoft Teams chats and channels, and all SharePoint or OneDrive libraries, or select specific locations for a policy.

 Note that if you choose to include or exclude specific SharePoint sites or OneDrive accounts, a DLP policy can contain no more than 100 such inclusions and exclusions.
 Although this limit exists, understand that you can exceed this limit by applying either an org-wide policy or a policy that applies to entire locations.

 Rules are what enforce your business requirements on your organization's content.
 A policy contains one or more rules, and each rule consists of conditions and actions.
 For each rule, when the conditions are met, the actions are taken automatically.
 Rules are executed sequentially, starting with the highest-priority rule in each policy.